| |

-Information and code (Arc/Info and IDRISI) used to calculate
+Information and code (ArcGIS Pro 2.4, ArcGIS 10.x, and Arc/Info workstation) used to calculate

 cumulative downhill slope length, maximum downhill slope angle, and flowdirection